dmerejkowsky/blog/content/post/0085-comparing-directories.md

   * The order of the files returned by find are not deterministic and can change form one file system to an other, so we use a pipe (`|`) to take the output of `find` and pass it to the `sort` command. (`sort` is also part of the coreutils package).
   * Finally, we use an angle bracket (`>`) to write the output of `sort` to a file in the home directory: (`~/manifest-a`): we must not write the manifest-a file inside the `a` directory, otherwise the manifest may contain itself!

-Now, do the same on costello:
+Now, we do the same on costello:

 ```
 ssh user@costello